Find out what happens if you’re diagnosed with cervical cancer when you’re pregnant.

 - doctor specialising in the care of newborn babies (neonatal doctor)

 - expert in examining and identifying cells (pathologist)

 To make a decision, you will need full information from your medical and nursing team about your options.
 They can tell you about the benefits and possible risks of each option.

 Most women diagnosed with cervical cancer during pregnancy have early stage disease.
 Research so far suggests that cervical cancers diagnosed during pregnancy grow no more quickly and are no more likely to spread than cervical cancers in women who are not pregnant.

-If you are in the second or third trimester of pregnancy (more than 3 months pregnant), your doctor will probably say that you can continue the pregnancy but you may have the baby early by caesarean section.
+If you are more than 3 months pregnant, your doctor will probably say that you can continue the pregnancy but you may have the baby early by caesarean section.
 The surgeon may remove your womb at the same time.
-You may then need further treatment with radiotherapy and chemotherapy.
+You may then need further treatment with chemotherapy and radiotherapy (chemoradiotherapy).

 Making decisions about treatment

 Deciding on treatment when you are pregnant can be very difficult.
-You will need to have time to think and to find out what all your options are.
-It will not matter if your treatment is delayed by a week or so.
+You will need some time to think and to find out what all your options are.
 Make sure you have had the opportunity to ask all the questions you need to ask.
 You can also ask if there is anyone else you (and your partner) can talk to such as a specialist nurse or counsellor.